-Citizenship, Black History/African Heritage, Racism/Discrimination, Human Rights & Social Justice, Identity & Heritage, Multiculturalism & Diversity, Adjusting to Life in Canada
+Citizenship, Immigration, Black History/African Heritage, Racism/Discrimination, Human Rights & Social Justice, Identity & Heritage, Multiculturalism & Diversity, Adjusting to Life in Canada

 Born out of wedlock to two teenage parents in a small village in West Africa.
 Henry immigrated to Canada in 2010.
-He gained admission into the University of Windsor where he majored in Economics and graduated in 2014.
-A week after his graduation, he got a job with TD bank Canada where he worked for a while before taking a bold step to pursue his dream of serving and empowering youth with the maximum self-confidence and leadership skills that will help them be resilient and successful both in school and life.
+The same year he gained admission into the University of Windsor where he majored in Economics and graduated in 2014.
+After graduation, Henry worked for TD Bank Canada for a while before taking a bold step to pursue his dream of serving and empowering youth with the maximum self-confidence and leadership skills that will help them be resilient and successful both in school and life.
 Henry believes the best way to help our youth is to equip them with confidence and education.

-In 2016, he authored a book called "Stand Up, Stand Out & Be Confident,” (www.amazon.com/author/henryagassi ) a motivational memoir that teaches how to handle peer pressure, while building self-confidence and embracing who you are using goals, dream and vision.
+In 2016, he authored a book called "Stand Up, Stand Out & Be Confident,” (www.amazon.com/author/henryagassi ) a self-help motivational memoir that teaches people ways of handling peer pressure, building self-confidence, and dealing with some of life’s challenges.

 Henry is also a mentor with the "Yonge Street Mission."
 Where he works one on one with a youth, helping him build self-confidence while guiding him through various decisions in his life.